NORMAN LLOYD DEXTER 1891–1971

 Age 20, living with father Arthur 49, mother Rachel 44, sister Blanche May 17, brother Arthur John Howard 13 and a visitor Mabel Cousins 21.
 They lived at 1 Pelham Street, Ilkeston.
-He is assisting in the family business of furniture dealing.
+He was assisting in the family business of furniture dealing.

 Rank: Lieutenant (14.1.1916), previously 2nd Lt., 13th Battalion, Sherwood Foresters (19.11.1914)

 Military Unit: 17th (Service) Battalion, (Welbeck Rangers) The Sherwood Foresters, 117th Brigade, 39th Division then from 8.2.1918 “A” Company, 16th Battalion (Chatsworth Rifles), The Sherwood Foresters

 Theatre of War: France and Flanders.
 Date of entry: 22 Feb 1917

 From the National Archives:

 Application for appointment to a temporary commission gave his address as Pelham House, Ilkeston, Derbyshire.
 Stated he was able to drive a car and motor bicycle but cannot ride a horse